timestocome/Test-stock-prediction-algorithms/README.md

 # StockPredictions
-Use deep learning, genetic programming and other methods to predict stock and market movements
+Use classic tricks, deep learning, genetic programming and other methods to predict stock and market movements Both successful and unsuccessful experiments will be posted.

 <b>To do:</b>